 What is happening with Ofgem’s price cap?

-Ofgem's price cap: The energy regulator, Ofgem, limits how much suppliers can charge customers on a Standard Variable Tariff (such as So Flex) to reflect changes in the wholesale energy market.
-This is set in arrears every 3 months.
+Ofgem's price cap: The energy regulator, Ofgem, limits how much suppliers can charge customers on a Standard Variable Tariff (such as So Flex or So Flex Green) to reflect changes in the wholesale energy market.
+This is adjusted every 3 months.

-The October price cap: Each quarter Ofgem sets out its energy prices, with October 1st being the next change.
-A typical customer will pay £1,923 with the new price cap.
-Remember, that £1,923 isn't a cap on how much your annual bills will be; the more energy you use, the more you'll pay
+The April Price Cap: Each quarter Ofgem sets out its energy prices, with 1 April 2024 being the next change.
+A typical customer will pay £1,690 with the new price cap.
+Remember, that £1,690 isn't a cap on how much your annual bills will be; the more energy you use, the more you'll pay.

 We will be emailing all our customers whose rates will change, you don't need to do anything.

-If you're on our So Flex variable tariff:
+If you're on our So Flex or So Flex Green variable tariff:

-From 1 October electricity customers’ So Flex variable tariff rates will be changing because the unit prices are subject to Ofgem’s price cap.
+From 1 April, customer's variable tariff rates will be changing because the unit prices are subject to Ofgem’s price cap.
 We will write to you, letting you know your new rates.

 If you're on a fixed tariff:

-If you fixed your energy price at a very low rate, you are already paying less for your energy than the rate set by the Ofgem price cap and the Energy Price Guarantee.
-You’ll remain on this low rate and you won’t see a reduction in your bill.
+You’ll remain on these rates and you won’t see a change in your bill.
 Therefore you do not need to take any further action.

 Will my Direct Debit change?